yorkulibraries/yudl-map/metadata-input-guidelines/geographic.md

 # Definition

-The spatial topic of the object, spatial applicability of the object, or jurisdiction under which the objecti is relevant.
+The spatial aboutness or topic of the object, spatial applicability of the object, or jurisdiction under which the object is relevant.

 # How the geographic information fields work in the metadata form